 Average San Diego County gas price rises slightly

-The average price of a gallon of self-serve regular gasoline in San Diego County rose two-tenths of a cent Monday to $4.504, one day after increasing three-tenths of a cent.
+The average price of a gallon of self-serve regular gasoline in San Diego County rose two-tenths of a cent Wednesday to $4.868, one day after a run of 17 decreases in 18 days totaling 9.8 cents ended with an increase of a half-cent.

-The average price is 6.1 cents more than one week ago, 15.5 cents higher than one month ago and $1.335 greater than one year ago.
+The national average price rose 2.6 cents to $3.461, one day after dropping four-tenths of a cent.
+It is 2.5 cents more than one week ago and 10.4 cents higher than one month ago but 78.3 cents less than one year ago.